CalderaWP/caldera-metaplate/readme.txt

 License: GPLv2+
 Donate Link: https://calderawp.com

-Simple templateing system for WordPress post and meta data.
+Simple templating system for WordPress post and meta data.

 == Description ==
 Caldera Metaplate, by [CalderaWP](https://CalderWP.com) gives you a simple, handlebars.php-based, template editor for WordPress posts, including custom post types.
 Provides an easy way to show your custom field values with almost any theme.

+For more information on how to use this plugin, see: [https://calderawp.com/free-plugin/caldera-metaplate/](https://calderawp.com/free-plugin/caldera-metaplate/)

 Works with:
 * Meta fields added by Advanced Custom Fields